vibbits/nextflow-workshop/docs/nextflow/reports.md

 2. **DAG**

     Use the option `-with-dag` to create a visualization of the workflow.
-By default and without any arguments, it will create a `.dot`-file that contains a description of the workflow, however to get a visualization we need to use an extra argument (e.g. `rnaseq.PNG`).
+By default and without any arguments, it will create a `.dot`-file that contains a description of the workflow, however to get a visualization we need to use an extra argument (e.g. `rnaseq.html`).
 This visualization is a nice overview of the workflow processes and how they are chained together and can be especially useful as a starting point to unravel more complex pipelines.

     ```bash
-    nextflow run exercises/05_reports/RNAseq.nf -with-dag rnaseq.PNG -profile docker
+    nextflow run exercises/05_reports/RNAseq.nf -with-dag rnaseq.html -profile docker
     ```

-    (Library graphviz needs to be installed for this purpose.)

     ```{note}
     As of Nextflow 22.04, the DAG can also be output in mermaid format, more information can be found [here](https://www.nextflow.io/docs/latest/tracing.html#dag-visualisation).